tianocore-docs/edk2-BuildSpecification/13_build_reports/136_global_pcd_section.md

 ## 13.6 Global PCD Section

-This section contains the information for all PCDs whose values are the same for all modules in a platform.
-The content of global PCD sub-section is grouped by token space:
+This section contains the information for all PCDs that used for all modules in a platform.
+The content of global PCD section is grouped by token space:

 ```
-gEfiNt32PkgTokenSpaceGuid
+gEfiMdeModulePkgTokenSpaceGuid
 ...
 ...
-gEfiMdeModulePkgTokenSpaceGuid
+gEfiNt32PkgTokenSpaceGuid
 ...
 ...
 ...